NateEag/how-i-code/drafts/daily-routine.rst

 Therefore, I handle email as follows.

-Check email on arrival in the morning, before going to lunch (or after if lunch comes as a surprise), and and hour before EOD (so you have time to act on anything important).
+Add reminders to check email on arrival in the morning, before and after lunch, and an hour before EOD (so you have time to act on anything critical before EOD).

-Do not check it unprompted otherwise, and turn off notifications for regular email.
+Do not check it unprompted, and turn off notifications for regular email.

+Practice inbox zero.
+The inbox does not have to literally be at zero - it's fine to keep active threads in it.

+But rigorously archive, delete, or defer anything that's not by nature 'ongoing email thread which has not yet reached resolution'.

+..
+TODO Link to explanation of task list vs issue list.
+Technically the issue list could be a subset of the task list, so my terminology is probably wrong.
+The point is that there's a difference between making changes to deliverables (docs, software) and helping people use the software.
+You can do the latter without having the skills to do the former.

-When you check email, your main goal is to convert inbound messages into tasks or goals in the shared task tracker for projects you are responsible for.
+When checking project-related email (as opposed to personal correspondence), your goal is to convert messages into tasks in the project's shared task list or issues in the project's issue list.
+Anything that matters should not be living in your personal email collection.
-Respond to any messages as needed, to clarify what goals or tasks should be created and to maintain good relationships.
-Forward messages concerning projects that are not your responsibility to the appropriate maintainer.

-Check email an hour before signing off for the day, so you have time to act on anything important that comes in.
+A secondary goal is to teach the people who sent you the emails to enter the items into the appropriate queues themselves, rather than routing them through you first (only relevant to teams with multiple people in each role).

+Begin with a quick pass through your inbox to eliminate any noise and be sure you know which items have the highest priority.

+Then take a second pass through the messages you didn't delete or archive, starting with the highest priority item and working your way down.

+Making sure you're filing the right tasks is not easy.
+Respond to messages and interact closely with the sender to `thoroughly understand problems
+</understanding-problems.html>`__ before you file tasks, and to make sure you
+are `really caring for </caring-for-users.html>`__ your users.

+When you receive messages that relate entirely to a project you don't work on, forward them to the appropriate maintainer.
+Reply directly to the original sender and let them know who you passed it on to, so they know their question isn't lost.
+By handling it this way instead of replying and adding the other maintainer, you avoid the noise of the thread that doesn't apply to you.

-If you have an email thread where responses require immediate attention, flag it as 'watched', and have your email client send you a notification when new responses come in on watched threads.
+If you have an email thread where responses require immediate attention, flag it as 'watched', and set up your email client to send you a notification when new responses come in on watched threads.

-That way, you can treat most email as a background batch process, while still responding quickly to threads where it's necessary.
+That way, you can treat most email as a background batch process, while still responding quickly to threads as necessary.

+TODO Figure out how to handle the problem of inbound threads

 Handling Interrupts